 The order of priority in Section 4.2 applies to buildings in a precinct.

-This concept only applies to the Office Building Waste Rating.
+This concept only applies to the Waste Rating for Offices.
 For other ratings, if you encounter a scenario which requires multiple buildings to be included in a single rating, contact the National Administrator for approval.

 5 Waste streams